 Our thesis is divided into eight chapters.
 Chapter One, the introduction part, presents the study's background, the policy context of the study, the significance, and research questions.
 The second chapter provides a brief literature review of the country's profile, its higher education sector, its socio-economic background, and HE's place in the country's national development plans.
 Chapter three exposes the theoretical and conceptual framework of the study.
 The fourth chapter describes and discusses the research techniques and the investigation practices which guided the research.
 The answers to our research questions were organized in the four last chapters (from chapter five to chapter height).
 Chapter five presented perceptions of Cameroon HE reforms and the strategies adopted to make the University more socioeconomic relevant.
 The sixth chapter explored selected successful experiences in China's HE reforms for market relevance in comparison with some Cameroonian practices.
 The seventh Chapter exposed important Chinese HE reform strategies and important lessons that can be drawn.
-Chapter height, which closes the study, presents Cameroon HE.
+Chapter height, which closes the study, presents Cameroon HE challenges and perspectives for policymaking through recommendations for improving Cameroon HE.